 Fullerton has established procedures to consider qualified applicants who would be faced with an extreme hardship if not admitted.
-Prospective petitioners should write to the admissions officer and document extenuating circumstances that warrant special consideration.
+Prospective petitioners should complete an official appeal available at fullerton.edu/admissions/ProspectiveStudent/appeals. asp, explain in full the hardship, and document the extenuating circumstances that warrant special consideration.